MeyerTalon/blackjack-player-analysis/resources/notes.md

 Key Rules:

 - Dealer receives two cards (one face-up, one face-down).
-- Dealer must hit on soft 17 (H17).
+- Dealer must hit on soft 17 (H17), stand on hard 17.
 - Player blackjack pays 3:2.
 - Doubling down allowed on any two cards.
 - Split once.
+- Surrendering allowed.
 - 6 decks.
+- "Blackjack" hand (A + any 10) pays out 1.5x

 House Edge: ~0.5% with optimal basic strategy.

 - One question that arose during development was how to classify players.
 Obviously there is player style; aggressive, conservative, or neutral.
 But then there's betting size and player strategy as well.
 Is this player a low roller, medium roller, or high roller (whale)?
 Is this player following a particular strategy like PBS?
 Is it likely that this player is card counting?
 - Dealer will hit on soft 17.